Trinnidad/SummonersBot/README.md

-# SummonersBot
+# Summoners War Bot
-The bot for summoners and summonets
+The bot for summoners and summonets using [discord.js](https://github.com/hydrabolt/discord.js)